Become part of your new community

 There’s Something for Everyone

-If you aren’t sure just where to start, or if you don’t see what you're looking for, be sure to stop by the Campus Activities Office, or check in with the Carleton Student Association (CSA).
+If you aren’t sure just where to start, or if you don’t see what you're looking for, be sure to stop by the Student Activities Office (SAO), or check-in with the Carleton Student Association (CSA).
 Figure out if what you want is out there…and if not, learn how you can get things started.